DANIEL 7 (4 Beasts)

 “New spiritual forces emerged during the Maccabean and Herodian periods.
 The leadership of hereditary priests was contested by laymen distinguished for their learning and piety, who won the respect and support of the people.
 The priestly conservatives came to be known as SADDUCEES, the more progressive lay party as the PHARISEES.
 The latter came to dominate the SANHEDRIN, which was the highest religious and legal authority of the nation.”*

 “In AD 66 the moderates could no longer control the desperate populace, and rebellion against Roman tyranny broke out.
 After bitter fighting the Romans captured Jerusalem and burned the Temple in 70; at MASADA the Zealots held out until 73, when most of the 1,000 surviving defenders killed themselves to defy capture by the Romans.
 As a result of the revolt thousands of Jews were sold into slavery and thus were scattered widely in the Roman world.
 The last vestiges of national autonomy were obliterated.”*

 Rome grew large and powerful.
-It ruled from England to India and all around the Mediterranean sea.
+It ruled from England to India and all around the Mediterranean Sea.
 Paganism was the national religion.
 There was one religion, one economy, and one government.
 About the only exception to this were the Jews in Jerusalem.
-They were allowed a semiautonomous government.
+They were allowed a semi-autonomous government.
 They also were allowed to worship their own way.
-They worshipped One God, as opposed to the multi-god pagan worship.
-The Jews also worshiped their God on His Sabbath, Saturday, and not on Rome's pagan, 1st day, Sunday.
+They worshiped One God, as opposed to the multi-god pagan worship.
+They also worshiped their God on His Sabbath, Saturday, and not on Rome’s pagan, 1st day, Sunday.